tinacms/tina.io/content/docs/getting-started/introduction.md

 ## Overview

-These are the general steps we will cover in this tutorial.
+These are the general steps we will cover.

 1. [Install `tinacms`](/docs/getting-started/cms-set-up#install-tinacms)
 2. [Add the `TinaProvider` and create a CMS instance](/docs/getting-started/cms-set-up#add-tinaprovider-create-a-cms-instance)